 I co-produced with Martin Scorsese's World Cinema Foundation and Korean Film Archive the restoration of a Korean classic film from 1960 The Housemaid , which premiered at 2008 Cannes Film Festival.
 I have also served as a consultant on a Korean film retrospective held at the Harvard Film Archive in Spring 2005, a major Korean film retrospective held at the Smithsonian Institute Freer Gallery in Washington DC in October 2004, a graduate student conference on Korean cinema held at UC Irvine in March 2005, and a film series of Lee Chang-dong’s work held at the Korean Cultural Center in Los Angeles in January 2003.

-I am particularly proud of my continued dedication to writing film reviews and articles in both Korean and English.
+I am particularly proud of my continued dedication to writing creative fiction, reviews and articles in both Korean and English.
 The Korean-language articles have mostly appeared in

 The Korean Studies program at UC Irvine was recently given a boost by a generous grant from the Academy of Korean Studies.
-An international workshop on the subject of Korean Popular Culture was held at UCI in June 2010 and in May 2011, and another conference on the Korean Popular Culture will be held at UCI campus on Sep.
-20-22, 2012 at UCI.
-The proceedings from the 2011 conference will be published by the Duke University Press.
-For more information on the events sponsored by the Academy of Korean Studies, please visit www.kpopreader.com
+International workshop and conference on the subject of Korean Popular Culture were held at UCI in June 2010, in May 2011, and in September 2012.
+For more information on these events, please visit www.kpopreader.com

-· Editor with Youngmin Choe The Korean Popular Culture Reader (forthcoming in 2013, Duke University Press)
+· Editor with Youngmin Choe, The Korean Popular Culture Reader (spring 2013, Duke University Press)

 · Virtual Hallyu: Korean Cinema of the Global Era (fall 2011, Duke University Press)

 · The Remasculinization of Korean Cinema (spring 2004, Duke University Press)